My-Mr-E/NessusValidator/README.md

 ### Dependencies

-Currently validator reuired NMAP to be installed.
+Currently validator requires NMAP to be installed.
 The tool is designed to run in Kali, as well as testing in Kali.